greenbone/docs/src/feed-sync.md

 If you are unable to connect to the Greenbone feeds using the `rsync` command, we suggest you troubleshoot your network connection to identify any firewalls, content proxies, or network configurations that could be blocking the connection.
 Here are some suggested methods:

 ### Using nping
 The `nping` command is part of the `nmap` tool and is availble for Linux and Windows systems.
 It can be used to track a TCP connection on a specific port while `traceroute` cannot be configured to test a specific port.
-This will help identify port-based firewall rules as well as host/IP-based firewall rules that maybe blocking the `rsync` port `873`.
-Please note `nping --tcp` command requires `sudo` or root permissions.
-You can find more information at the [nping reference guide](https://nmap.org/book/nping-man.html).
+This will help identify port-based firewall rules as well as host/IP-based firewall rules that may be blocking the `rsync` port `873`.
+Please note that the `nping --tcp` command requires `sudo` or root permissions.
+You can find more information in the [nping reference guide](https://nmap.org/book/nping-man.html).
 ```{code-block}
 :caption: Using nping to test the connectivity of port 873
 sudo nping --tcp --traceroute -c 13 -p 873 feed.community.greenbone.net